Aditya-Saraf/National-Basketball-Association/README.md

 | Decision Tree  | 91.65% | 64% | 68.08% | 65.97% |
 | KNN  | 92.15% | 54% | 77.14% | 63.53% |
 | SGD  | 92.78% | 87%  | 66.41% | 75.32% |

+> The following graphs show the accuracies for attributes that were predicted using all other attributes with at least 90% thrice repeated 3-fold cross validation accuracy.Note: Attributes with suffixes po and rg represent performance in playoffs and regular season respectively.
+Attributes without suffix denote performance in all star games.

+- Random Forest Classifier (a:Average per game. b:Cumulative data)
+- XGBoost random forest classifier (a:Average per game. b:Cumulative data)

+> The following graphs show the accuracies for attributes averaged across the number of games played that were predicted using only BMI and position with at least 80% thrice repeated 3-fold cross validation accuracy.

+- Random Forest Classifier
+- XGBoost random forest classifier

+> The results of analysis of career span of players showed that the mean, median and standard deviation of careerspan for players of position-C were - 5.38, 4.0, 5.02 respectively.
+Similarly, results for position-F and position-G were found to be - 4.15, 3.0, 4.34 and 4.03, 2.0, 4.22 respectively.

+> The results of analysis showed that ’height’ and ’weight’ are highly correlated with correlation = 0.82 (Figure 13 (b)), which was intuitively correct since a player with more height tends to have more mass resulting in more weight.
+The further and main part of this analysis was 3-means clustering (k=3, since categories = C,F,G) over the weight and height.
+It was found that the height of players significantly impacts the position of their gameplay.

+## Discussion and Conclusion
+- Dataset has many missing values and outliers.
+- The Coaches dataset is not suitable for clustering.
+If data is to be clustered then 2 clusters can be used which are derived from the elbow and Silhouette score.
+- By using nominal attributes, we cannot predict the class category of a player effectively.
+Thus, in this data there cannot be any clear relationship identified between the player’s biological/ demographic data and the player’s performance.
+- We can perform reliable classification using discretised performance attributes.
+Predictions on cumulative data tend to perform better than predictions on average values per game.
+Given a BMI class and position, classes for some average values per game may be obtained.
+Additionally, this approach may be extended to predict cumulative performance attributes, considering the number of games played as an input parameter along with BMI class and position.
+- It can be clearly observed (using median) that players who used to play on position-C had a longer career span followed by players who played at position-F. At last, players who played at position-G had the smallest career span.
+Hence from the above analysis, we can say that the career span of players according to their positions is — C > F > G.
+- Neither silhouette nor elbow method can clearly determine the optimal cluster in the coaches data.
+Thus the data cannot be clustered properly.
+- The results of analysis of height and weight w.r.t the position of the player showed that ’height’ and ’weight’ are highly correlated with correlation = 0.82, which was intuitively correct since a player with more height tends to have more mass resulting in more weight.
+The further and main part of this analysis was 3-means clustering (k=3, since categories = C,F,G) over the weight and height.
+It was found that the height of players significantly impacts the position of their gameplay.
+- The results clearly comprehend that the players with more height tend to play at position-C, followed by position-F and the shortest players play at position-G. Also, Tall players have a longer career span.

+## References
+- M. S. Oughali, M. Bahloul and S. A. El Rahman, "Analysis of NBA Players and Shot Prediction Using Random Forest and XGBoost Models," 2019 International Conference on Computer and Information Sciences (ICCIS), 2019, pp. 1-5, doi: 10.1109/ICCISci.
+2019.8716412.

+- A. Reed, J. Piorkowski and I. McCulloh, "Correlating NBA Team Network Centrality Measures with Game Performance," 2018 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 2018, pp. 1291-1294, doi: 10.1109/ASONAM.2018.8508571.

+- J. Hewko, R. Sullivan, S. Reige and M. El-Hajj, "Data Mining in The NBA: An Applied Approach," 2019 IEEE 10th Annual Ubiquitous Computing, Electronics & Mobile Communication Conference (UEMCON), 2019, pp. 0426-0432, doi: 10.1109/UEMCON47517.2019.8993074.

+- How to Determine the Optimal K for K-Means? | by Khyati Mahendru | Analytics Vidhya

+- Evaluating goodness of clustering for unsupervised learning case

+- Using K-Means Clustering Algorithm to Redefine NBA Positions and Explore Roster Construction